SovereignCloudStack/standards/Drafts/scs-0002-v2-standards-docs-org.md

 ## Introduction

-The Sovereign Cloud Stack (SCS) is a complex ecosystem, comprised of numerous modules and packages designed to accommodate a wide array of use cases.
+The Sovereign Cloud Stack (SCS) is a complex ecosystem, comprised of numerous Components and packages designed to accommodate a wide array of use cases.
 Given the unique functionalities of these components, the creation of a unified and comprehensible documentation presents a significant challenge.
 This procedural standard aims to define the structure and maintenance process for our documentation, thereby offering seamless and efficient access to users.

 ## Motivation